Breaking the Ice

 BR: Claudio is a fanciful and creative musician, yes.
 I think that he produces more colours in his drumming.
 It’s easy to work with him.

-BR: Well I think that, today, melodic ‘prog metal’ is an over-used genre.
+BR: Well I think that, today, "melodic prog metal" is an over-used genre.
 There are a lot of bands, and not all are able to create a mixture of effective melodies with such amazing virtuosity.
-I don’t know how much we were inspired by Dream Theater, but our music certainly goes in that direction.
-We cannot create music too extreme though, because we come from different genres.
-Not one of us only listens to ‘prog’ or ‘prog metal’, but we enjoy writing music together, it’s natural for us.

-RM: One of the problems for me was that many of the songs were driven by a solid but regimented drum pattern or rhythm, which didn’t allow for the flexibility that is maybe required to give songs of this type more variation.
+RM: One of the problems for me was that many of the songs were driven by a solid but regimented drum pattern or rhythm, which didn’t allow for the flexibility required to give songs of this type more variation.
 Claudio Cavalli has since replaced original drummer Andrea Mazza.
-Does Claudio bring something a little different to the band, percussively?

 BR: Claudio is a fanciful and creative musician, yes.
 I think that he produces more colours in his drumming.
 It’s easy to work with him.

-RM: Interestingly, you also sang in a Dream Theater tribute band.
+RM: Interestingly, you also sang in a Dream Theater tribute band!

 BR: Dream Theater actually inspired me with regard to my solo album, but in connection with the instrumental and rhythmic textures.
 Maybe my vocals are influenced more by the natural shape for the melody that we Italian musicians have.